Views Media

 3. Clean with mild soap and water - Wipe down after sweaty workouts to prevent buildup

-4. Don't overstretch - Stay within recommended limits to prevent premature wear
+4. Don't overstretch - Stay within recommended limits to avoid premature wear

 5. Replace every 6-12 months - With regular use, bands lose elasticity and need replacement